Exarchia, Athens is the most alternative districts in the Greek capital. Love it or loathe it, it is a part of town like no other.

 The unusually named Orion and Dryades hotel offers affordable luxury at the foot of Strefi hill.
 Rooms here start from just $40 per night.

 This is excellent value for money considering the plush rooms and the central location.
 Central Athens can be reached within just a 15-minute walk from here.

 The views from the rooftop terrace are second to none.
 You can browse here to check the latest room rates and availability.

 Hotel Exarchion is situated in the very heart of Exarchia Square.
 Rooms are comfortable and affordable, with rates starting from just $30 per night.
 Browse here to check their availability.

 Is Exarchia Safe?

 Athens is generally a safe city.
 However, there is a lot of poverty and homelessness in the city centre.

-Much of central Athens (including Syntagma and Monastiraki) closes down during these riots.
-Sometimes clashes between anarchist groups and the Hellenic police can occur at a moment’s notice.
 If you are in Exarchia and start to see a crowd gathering or something strange going down, leave, or head into a local coffee shop.
 Most shops are likely to be closed and shuttered.

 Do you have any further questions about Athens’ Exarchia district or planning a trip to Greece in general?
 I live in Athens and would be happy to answer any queries you may have!

 Feel free to reach out to me via email or through the comments below.
 Safe travels!
 Geia Sou!
 Melissa xo